POC Implementation Guide

 What's Excluded — MVP Deferral Matrix

-A complete mapping of every feature excluded from the POC, why it was deferred, and which MVP step will introduce it.
+A complete mapping of every feature excluded from the POC, why it was deferred, and which MVP phase introduced it.

 Quick Stats